pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark LIVE & Battery/Connection & Power/Indicators (Power, Wireless, Preset).md

 # Indicators (Power, Wireless, Preset)
 #### **Power Indicator**

-Normally, the power indicator light on Spark LIVE is not illuminated when it's connected to the power.
+Normally, the power indicator light on Spark LIVE is not illuminated when the power cable is plugged.

 The power indicator turns red when Spark LIVE is powered on.